 Skip to main content

-Due to the size of modern cars, garages in the UK are rarely used as a place to park a car and instead, they end up being used for storage.
+We often get asked to undertake garage to office conversions throughout Kent & Sussex.
+Due to the size of modern cars, garages in the UK are rarely used as a place to park a car and instead, they end up being used for storage and under-utilised.
+Why not convert a garage to an office, gym, utility or bedroom?

-Converting a garage into a usable room, such as a bedroom, studio or just an additional room is a great way to make better use of the space and add value to your house.
-The cost of converting a garage to a bedroom or similar is generally 70% cheaper than adding a similar size extension as the structural shell is already in place.
+Converting a garage into a usable room is a great way to make better use of the space and add value to your house.
+Worried about the cost of a garage conversion?
+Converting a garage to an office, bedroom or similar is generally 70% cheaper than adding a similar size extension as the structural shell is already in place.

 There are a few things to consider before undertaking a garage conversion project of your own.
 We've broken them down on this page to help you gain a better understanding on the process and the various options available along the way.

-Planning permission for a garage conversion usually isn't required, but a Building Control application will be required in either form of technical drawings or more straightforward schemes, the building notice route may be sufficient, by informing the local authority of your intent to start work 48 hours prior to commencing on site.
+Planning permission for a garage conversion usually isn't required as integral garage conversions tend to fall under permitted development.
+A Building Control application will be required in either the form of technical drawings of your garage conversion plan or on more straightforward schemes, the building notice route may be sufficient.
+This is done by informing the local authority of your intent to start work 48 hours before commencing on site.
 A Building Control package is a set of technical drawings and construction details that are submitted to your local council for approval to ensure it will be built correctly, using the correct building standards.
-The package needs to show that the proposed garage conversion will be built correctly, and safely and that it will meet (or exceed) the national minimum requirements.
+The package needs to show that the proposed garage conversion will be built correctly, and safely and that it will meet (or exceed) the national minimum requirements for things like insulation and how the flooring for a garage conversion will be adapted.

-An existing concrete floor might well be strong enough to cope with general domestic use, however, the garage floor will most likely not be level.
-As a result, it may need to be leveled with a self-leveling liquid screed.
+An existing concrete garage floor might well be strong enough to cope with general domestic use, however, the garage floor will most likely not be level.
+As a result, it may need to be levelled with a self-levelling liquid screed.
 It may also be damp-proofed with a suitable membrane (lapping into the walls’ DPC) and insulated with rigid insulation to achieve adequate thermal performance within your garage conversion.

 garage floor conversion

-The most common option with a garage conversion is to replace the garage door with a conventional brick wall to match the rest of the property.
-This could be a masonry infill fully toothed and bonded into the existing brickwork, or a timber partition wall to allow for cement board cladding and thicker insulation.
+The most common option with a garage conversion is to replace garage door with wall and window.
+A conventional brick wall will then be made to match the rest of the property.
+This could be a masonry infill fully toothed and bonded into the existing brickwork, or a timber partition wall to allow for cement board cladding and thicker insulation for your garage conversion.

 The design stage assessment of your garage conversion should identify whether the foundations need upgrading to take the new loads.
 Planning allowing - you could introduce more daylight into the space by adding a window or a glazed access door.
 This may also help reduce the loads imposed on the foundations.